fishcus/KAP-manual/en/installation/config/configuration.en.md

   > Only these functions are currently supported : SUM({EXPR}), AVG({EXPR}), array[{INDEX}], CASE ..
 WHEN ..

-* **kylin.query.pushdown.update-enabled**

-  This property specifies whether opending the update function in pushdown query.
-The default value is false.
-If this setting is set to true, the function will be opened.

 * **kylin.query.pushdown.cache-enabled**

   This property specifies the function of cache enabled.
 The default value is true.
 If this setting is set to false, the function will be closed.